Keller @ Large: Kelly Ayotte's Massachusetts bashing is a tired political play

 It was a throwback name in New Hampshire politics leading off her comeback attempt with an old political tactic - Massachusetts bashing.

-"Here in New Hampshire, we take our state motto very seriously, 'Live Free or Die.'
-It's just a very different perspective from our neighbors," Ayotte said in a Fox News interview.
+"Here in New Hampshire, we take our state motto very seriously, 'Live Free or Die.' and there's just a very different perspective with our neighbors," Ayotte said in a Fox News interview.

+To University of New Hampshire political science professor, Dante Scala, it was an understandable opening gambit.

-"A lot of New Hampshire voters see Lowell and Lawrence as a place where the racial composition is much different, and that is kind of alien," notes Scala.
+"A lot of New Hampshire voters see Lowell, Lawrence as a place where the racial composition is much different, and that is kind of like an alien culture," notes Scala.

 If that dog whistle sounds familiar, it's because then-candidate Donald Trump used it often back in 2016.
 Ayotte's break with Trump cost her in her failed run for re-election to the U.S. Senate that year, so perhaps this is her attempt to appeal to potentially skeptical Trump fans in this race.